-The increasingly interdisciplinary nature of legal research often requires consulting resources in law-related fields, in addition to using tools for empirical and statistical research.
-This section is intended to provide starting points for research beyond the law, as well as assistance in conducting research informed by other disciplines.
+The interdisciplinary nature of legal research often requires consulting resources outside of law, in addition to using tools for empirical and statistical research.

-Suggested databases to expand your scholarship are listed below.
+Below are a list of frequently-used interdisciplinary resources.
 A comprehensive list of resources, arranged by subject area, is available on the Penn Libraries website.

 Covers all aspects of business.
 ABI/Inform provides in-depth coverage of business conditions, trends, corporate strategies and tactics, management techniques, competitive and product information, and information on more than 60,000 companies.
 It gives you indexing and abstracts to articles from more than 1800 leading business and management publications, including over 350 English-language titles from outside the U.S. Dates covered vary by source.